MaineKuehn/dengraph/dengraph/README.rst

 - Create a graph from a list of nodes and a distance function via ``dengraph.graphs.distance_graph.DistanceGraph``

-- Create a graph fro adjacency lists via ``dengraph.graphs.adjacency_graph.AdjacencyGraph``
+- Create a graph from adjacency lists via ``dengraph.graphs.adjacency_graph.AdjacencyGraph``

 - Read a distance matrix to a graph via ``dengraph.graphs.graph_io.csv_graph_reader``